-Building relationships with narcolepsy can be a challenge due to my limited social life.
+Building relationships with narcolepsy or other chronic illnesses can be a challenge due to a limited social life.

 I’m standing outside a huge fancy house with a glass of red wine in my hand staring at a sea of people I don’t know.
 I feel completely overwhelmed by the sheer number of people at the party, but at least half of them work with my partner.